MicrosoulV3/TorrentTrader-v3/README.md

 First, install [Composer](https://getcomposer.org/) if you haven’t already.
 You can Google how to install it for your system.

-Then SSH into your server:
+Then SSH into your server (make sure you are in the backend/ folder.
+Thats where the phpmailer files need to be, because your mail.php is there.
+Its just easier):

 ```bash
 cd /var/www/yoursitefolder/backend/